michailw/aws-with-michal/README.md

 	You'll learn about Internet Gateway, routing tables and Elastic IP.
 5. [Step 005](Step-005/) - Set up your first RDS  instance This step explains how to set up your first RDS instance and access to it.
+6. [Step 006](Step-006/) - How to set up RDS cluster This step explains how to set up your first RDS cluster and access to it.